SettleMint

 • Underfunded treasury at maturity: If the denomination asset treasury does not hold sufficient balance to cover all outstanding tokens at face value, redemptions will revert for holders who try to redeem when funds run out.

-• mature() called too early: GOVERNANCE_ROLE can call mature() at any time, not just at the scheduled maturity date.
+• mature() called too early: GOVERNANCE_ROLE can call mature() before the scheduled maturity date.
 Premature maturity blocks transfers unexpectedly.
 Use time-locked governance for mature() calls.

 • Partial redemption cliff: Holders who do not redeem during the redemption window (if one is defined) may lose access.
 Define a clear redemption window and communicate it to holders.